akamai/terraform-provider-akamai/docs/data-sources/dns_authorities_set.md

 ## Attributes Reference

-The following are the return attributes:
+The following attributes are returned:

 * `authorities` — A list of authorities